Donglin-DL/Mathematical-Modelling-of-COVID/README.md

 # To run the code, please follow these steps:
 1. Run death_data.m
 2. Run ModelScript.m : You will be fitting the mathematical model and obtain model outputs such as posterior distribution of each parameters,the estimated susceptibles, the estimated infected population, and how well the model fits the cases.
-3. Run Results_out.m : You will be getting more information about the model such as the proportions of number of hidden infections and newly diagnosed infection, sensitivity analysis of certain outcomes.
+3. Run Results_out.m : You will be getting more information about the model such as the proportions of number of hidden infections and newly diagnosed infection, etc.
+4. Run model_PRCC.m : You will be getting sensitivity analysis of certain outcomes.

 # Note
 You will find the fitting algorithm: a Matlab implementation of the Brewer, Partay, Csanyi, Foreman-Mackey Diffusive Nested Sampling algorithm, written by Weston Roda, and Donglin Han, at https://doi.org/10.5281/zenodo.10666446.